All Episodes

 Story is from Forbes.

-Nearly sixty percent of parents provide financial support to adult children.
+Nearly 60% of parents provide financial support to adult children.

 And not mentioned in the story is that many parents have their kids on their health care program until they're 26 to boot.

-This month, young adults across the country are donning graduation robes and tweaking resumes while parents Get the cameras in the Kleenex ready.
+This month, young adults across the country are donning graduation robes and tweaking resumes while parents get the cameras and the Kleenex ready.

 At the podium, guest speakers will motivate and inspire, but they will likely omit one tiny detail.